Russian GP: Hamilton wins after teammate Bottas ordered to move over

 Team chief Toto Wolff tried his best to console Bottas: "Valtteri this is Toto - a difficult day for you, a difficult day for us -- let's get together and discuss it later," he said.

-Bottas was able to repel a late challenge from Vettel to remain in second place, with Hamilton rounding off his victory by 2.45 seconds to continue Mercedes domination at the Sochi Autodrom,, with three wins out of three F1 races at the circuit.
+Bottas was able to repel a late challenge from Vettel to remain in second place, with Hamilton rounding off his victory by 2.45 seconds to continue Mercedes domination at the Sochi Autodrom, with five wins out of five F1 races at the circuit.

-Putin arrived late and sat next to former F1 supremo Bernie Ecclestone, but was in time to see the Hamilton overtaking move on Vettel and the controversial Mercedes team tactics which decided the eventual outcome and loaded the title odds more firmly in favor of the defending champion.
+Putin arrived late and sat next to former F1 supremo Bernie Ecclestone, but on the podium saw close up the fallout of the controversial Mercedes team tactics which decided the eventual outcome and loaded the title odds more firmly in favor of the defending champion.

 Related Content